liuchiawei/tokyo-sounds/QWEN.md

 ## Current Status

-- Ready to begin Task 3: State management
+- Ready to begin Task 1: R3F setup with GLB model loading
-- Awaiting instruction to proceed with next task
+- Awaiting actual 3D models and instruction to proceed with implementation